mands/ode/README.md

 Several papers were published supporting this work,

 * M. Gill, S. McKeever, and D.J.
 Gavaghan.
-"Modular Mathematical Modelling of Biological Systems".
+“Modular Mathematical Modelling of Biological Systems”.
 In: _Symposium on Theory of Modeling and Simulation (TMS’12)_.
 2012.
 * M. Gill, S. McKeever, and D.J.
 Gavaghan.
 “Modules for Reusable and Collaborative Modelling of Biological Mathematical Systems”.
 In: _21ST IEEE International WETICE Conference (WETICE-2012)_.
 2012.
 * S. McKeever, M. Gill, A.J.
 Connor, and D. Johnson.
 “Abstraction in physiological modelling languages”.
 In: _Symposium on Theory of Modeling & Simulation (TMS’13)_.
 2013.
 * M. Gill, S. McKeever, and D.J.
 Gavaghan.
 “Model Composition for Biological Mathematical Systems”.
 In: _International Conference on Model-Driven Engineering and Software Development (Modelsward 2014)_.
 2014.